ML | Dummy variable trap in Regression Models

-Before learning about dummy variable trap, let’s first understand what actually dummy variable is.
+Before learning about the dummy variable trap, let’s first understand what actually dummy variable is.

 Dummy Variable in Regression Models:

-For transforming categorical attribute to numerical attribute, we can use label encoding procedure (label encoding assigns a unique integer to each category of data).
-But this procedure is not alone that much suitable, hence, One hot encoding is used in regression models following label encoding.
+For transforming categorical attributes to numerical attributes, we can use the label encoding procedure (label encoding assigns a unique integer to each category of data).
+But this procedure is not alone that suitable, hence, One hot encoding is used in regression models following label encoding.
 This enables us to create new attributes according to the number of classes present in the categorical attribute i.e if there are n number of categories in categorical attribute, n new attributes will be created.
 These attributes created are called Dummy Variables.
 Hence, dummy variables are “proxy” variables for categorical data in regression models.

-These dummy variables will be created with one hot encoding and each attribute will have value either 0 or 1, representing presence or absence of that attribute.
+These dummy variables will be created with one-hot encoding and each attribute will have a value of either 0 or 1, representing the presence or absence of that attribute.

 Dummy Variable Trap:

-The Dummy variable trap is a scenario where there are attributes which are highly correlated (Multicollinear) and one variable predicts the value of others.
-When we use one hot encoding for handling the categorical data, then one dummy variable (attribute) can be predicted with the help of other dummy variables.
+The Dummy variable trap is a scenario where there are attributes that are highly correlated (Multicollinear) and one variable predicts the value of others.
+When we use one-hot encoding for handling the categorical data, then one dummy variable (attribute) can be predicted with the help of other dummy variables.
 Hence, one dummy variable is highly correlated with other dummy variables.
-Using all dummy variables for regression models lead to dummy variable trap.
-So, the regression models should be designed excluding one dummy variable.
+Using all dummy variables for regression models leads to a dummy variable trap.
+So, the regression models should be designed to exclude one dummy variable.

 For Example –